turtl/www/docs/security/encryption-specifics.md

 ### Asymmetric serialization format

-Data encrypted with the sealed box algorithm is int he following format:
+Data encrypted with the sealed box algorithm is in the following format:
 ~~~
 |-1 byte--| |-N bytes--|
 | version | |ciphertext|